 This might also be true when someone copies their colleagues during email correspondences with a sales agent.
-If they’re cluing other people into the conversation, it’s a good sign that they’re discussing amongst themselves how the product fits with their needs.
+If they’re cluing other people into the conversation, it’s a good buying signal that they’re discussing amongst themselves how the product fits with their needs.

-In any case, if the main contact is seeking the opinions of people they work with, it’s likely that they’re weighing the pros and cons and are close to making a final decision.
+In any case, if the main contact (or) decision maker is seeking the opinions of people they work with, it’s a good sign that they’re weighing the pros and cons and are close to making a final decision.

 8. They ask about terms and conditions

 When a prospect starts asking about warranty details or money-back guarantee policies, they’re likely feeling out whether or not they can trust you to deliver excellent customer service.
 These are some strong prospect’s buying signals, but to convert their underlying questions into buying intent, you should need to have good marketing materials in place while interacting with them.

 Look for this signal during meetings or calls with sales agents.
 If there is a warranty page on your company’s website, check to see if the prospect has visited it.
 If they have, it’s a prime opportunity for an agent to reach out to them and see if they have any questions about moving forward.